aymgal/wavelet-lensing-papers/README.md

 *__SLITronomy: Towards a fully wavelet-based strong lensing inversion technique__*: [Galan et al. 2021](https://ui.adsabs.harvard.edu/abs/2020arXiv201202802G/abstract)

-Introduction of an optimised implementation of the SLIT algorithms, easily accessible through the [lenstronomy](https://github.com/sibirrer/lenstronomy) package, application to mock and real HST data, anticipation on future E-ELT image requirements.
+Introduction of an optimised implementation of the SLIT algorithms: [SLITronomy](https://github.com/aymgal/SLITronomy).
+It is easily accessible through the [lenstronomy](https://github.com/sibirrer/lenstronomy) package.
+We show applications on both simulated and real HST data, and anticipate the requirements of future E-ELT imaging data.

 ### Reconstruction of source galaxies from the SLACS sample